-Before you can view heart rate zone data, you must complete an activity with heart rate and save the activity.
+Before you can view heart rate zone data, you must pair your device with a compatible heart rate monitor, complete an activity, and save the activity.

 Viewing your time in each heart rate zone can help you adjust your training intensity.